-from the way-to-solve-the-problem,-jackasses dept
+from the eternal-sunshine-of-the-spotless-mind dept

 The law, which becomes effective January 1, applies to database sites that allow paid subscribers to post resumes, headshots or other information for prospective employers.
 Only a paying subscriber can make a removal or non-publication request.
 Although the legislation may be most critical for actors, it applies to all entertainment job categories.